 Market activity has picked up in Dubai while changing conditions have led to a shift in customer preference.
 People are demanding more space and better value, which has led them to explore their options within the Villa and townhome market.
-With both property prices and rental costs coming down, it presents an excellent opportunity for individuals to upgrade or finally consider buying a property of their own.
+With both property prices and rental costs coming down, it presents an excellent opportunity for individuals to upgrade or finally consider buying a villa property of their own in Dubai.
 Practically in the current environment, you are getting” the best bang for your buck.”

 Villas also make financial sense as the cost of carrying them is much cheaper comparatively.
 On average, service charges for apartments range from AED 10-20 per sqft, whereas villas are only AED 2-6 per sqft.
 For investors, it only accounts for 8-12% of the potential rent compared to 20-30% for apartments, which means more money in your pocket if you’re a villa investor compared to apartment investors.